bouaziz08/yolo_object_detect/README.md

 # **Object Detection App**

 This project is an interactive object detection application using OpenCV, YOLOv8, Tkinter, and Pillow.
-The app allows users to load images or video streams, detect objects, and visualize the results in real-time.
+The app allows users to load images, detect objects, and visualize the results in real-time.

 ## **Features**
 - **Real-Time Object Detection**: Utilizes YOLOv8 for high-accuracy object detection.